enebular/enebular-runtime-agent/ports/pelion/README.md

-# enebular-agent - Mbed Port
+# enebular-agent - Pelion Port

 *Read this in other languages: [English](README.md), [日本語](README.ja.md)*

-The 'mbed' port allows enebular-agent to be used in conjunction with another mbed cloud connector process via a Unix socket.
-This other process acts as a proxy to an IoT platform connection, delivering commands to the agent.
+The 'pelion' port allows enebular-agent to be used with an Arm Pelion connection.

-The following describes an example of setting up and running the mbed port.
+The following describes an example of setting up and running the Pelion port.
 All directories in the example are written with an assumed base of the enebular-agent project directory.
-It is also assumed you have Node.js(9.2.1) and npm(5.5.1) installed already.
+It is also assumed you have Node.js (9.2.1) and npm (5.5.1) installed already.

 ## Setup